wp-plugins/soundcloud-is-gold/readme.txt

 = I can't see my tracks? =

+*Have you entered your real username?
+Your username is what you see in your soundcloud url when you click your name in soundcloud or view public profile (e.g http://soundcloud.com/anna-chocola).
-That could be several things but one thing to bare in mind is that all tracks that are set as private on soundcloud won't appear.
+*Bare in mind is that all tracks that are set as private on soundcloud won't appear.

 = Can I request features? =